Olivier Zahm: Art critic and curator (1985–1994)

 During the beginning of the 80s Zahm started to observe and take an interest in the art world.
 He liked the notion of "being everywhere and on the move", following art fairs, meeting artists, educating himself in the universe of contemporary art while immersing himself into its social landscape.
 Zahm's gift of being a charismatic intellectual and having an eye for contemporary art made itself apparent early on.
 He found himself penning for the three leading art titles at the time Art Forum, Art Flash, Texte zur Kunst and Art presse and introduced a then unknown Jeff Koons, Martin Kippenberger, and Larry Clark to the European art world.
 He started traveling to the United States and Japan, realizing he could set up his own operation and work agenda, 24/7.
 He told I-D magazine in 2010:

 "Freedom for me came from the art world because it was a place where I could meet the artists.
 I wanted to be a social critic.
 I was more interested in the category of intellectual, involving art and politics and writing sometimes.
 But I didn't want to be a writer necessarily, I just wanted to be part of an intellectual world."
 In 1989, while working at Artforum, Elien Fleiss, then a young gallery curator received a phone call from Zahm.
 She was looking for an art critic to write a manifesto against a journalist from a daily newspaper who she felt was writing insanities about contemporary art in general.
 Zahm agreed to do it, and that was the beginning of the encounter, which then became a love story.
 Their romance was short-lived, but their professional relationship was fruitful.
 In 1994, they curated "The Winter of Love," a hit show for the Museum of Modern Art in Paris that they later took to P.S.
 1 in New York City.
-Over the next decade they continued to curate several shows together around the world, including "June" in 1993 at the Galerie Thaddaeus Ropac in Paris,"BEIGE" in 1996 at Saga Basement in Copenhagan and "La Voie Lactée" in 1998 at Alleged Gallery in New York City.
+Over the next decade they continued to curate several shows together around the world, including "June" in 1993 at the Galerie Thaddaeus Ropac in Paris,"BEIGE" in 1996 at Saga Basement in Copenhagen and "La Voie Lactée" in 1998 at Alleged Gallery in New York City.
 These housed the likes of many renowned creatives across disciplines, including Maurizio Cattelan, Wolfgang Tillmans, Jean-Luc Vilmouth, and Claude Closky.
 Notably in 2000, Zahm and Fleiss curated the exposition "Elysian Fields" at the Centre Pompidou in Paris and printed a subsequent catalogue publication under the same name, displaying works from the likes of Gerard Richter and Richard Prince to Rei Kawakubo and Andrea Zittel — artists that have continued to collaborate with Zahm in exhibitions and within Purple's magazine publications.